tc39/proposal-uuid/README.md

 It is for this reason that this spec mandates that any random numbers used come from a "cryptographically secure" source, thereby (hopefully) avoiding such issues.

+**Why does the standard library API treat `v4` UUIDs as a default instead of being symmetric in the different versions?**

+An analysis of popular Open Source projects that were using `v1` UUIDs has shown that the majority of identified projects did not have a compelling reason for using `v1` UUIDs, and with education were willing to migrate to `v4` UUIDs.

+We have reached out to the developers of the 6 most popular (based on watch count) actively maintained GitHub projects where this was the case and all of them accepted our pull requests.

+Please refer to [analysis/README.md](github-analysis#accidental-v1-usage) for more information.

 ## TODO

 - [x] Identify champion to advance addition (stage-1)